-A withholding agent will typically request a Form W-8BEN of any foreign client.
+A withholding agent will typically request Form W-8BEN from any foreign client.
 If you are a foreign investor, filling out this form may significantly lower your tax withholdings.
-A withholding agent must generally withhold 30% of the income distributed to a foreign national, unless the national can be associated with tax treaty status via a Form W-8.
+A withholding agent must generally withhold 30% of the income distributed to a foreign national unless the national can be associated with tax treaty status via a Form W-8.

-The form requires some pretty typical information: name, taxpayer identification, country of origin, etc. You’ll also need to provide a statement describing the national principal contracts to which the income is associated.
+Form W-BEN requires some pretty typical information: name, taxpayer identification, country of origin, etc. You’ll also need to provide a statement describing the national principal contracts the income is associated with.
 Writing and updating this statement can get complicated.
 When in doubt, discuss any questions with a certified tax professional.

-Form W-8ECI is another form that will help you lower your withholding if you a foreign national in a partnership that conducts trade or business within the United States.
-Like Form W-8BEN, this form will require typical identification information, along with a rather in depth description of nature of the expected income.
+Form W-8ECI is another form that will help you lower your withholding if you are a foreign national in a partnership that conducts trade or business within the United States.
+Like Form W-8BEN, this form will require typical identification information, along with a description of the nature of the expected income.

-The last W-8 a typical, non-corporate taxpayer might need to know about is Form W-8CE.
-This form is used to certify that a taxpayer is a “covered expatriate,” and subject to special tax rules.
+The last W-8 that a typical, non-corporate taxpayer might need to know about is Form W-8CE.
+This form is used to certify that a taxpayer is a covered expatriate, and subject to special tax rules.
 If you are a recently expatriated citizen waiting on differed compensation after your date of expatriation, you’ll want to fill out Form W-8CE within 30 days after you expatriate.
 The form must be filed for each tax-deferred account, item of deferred compensation, or interest in a non-grantor trust.

 One thing is certain: W-8 forms are not the sort of simple tax form the average payer can easily navigate.
 If you’re one of the few taxpayers required by the IRS to fill out Forms W-8, you would be well-served to consult a professional.
 If you need help filing your taxes this year, you may want to consider both Turbo Tax and H&R Block.
 Their free online tax software can make your tax nightmares disappear.